The Trappist Decade

 - The quality of the beers are subject to quality monitoring.

-In the second part of this article, I’ll discuss the individual histories of the 8 Trappist Breweries and the beers they make (It will be divided into 2 parts of 4 breweries each).
-In the third part, we’ll look at the non-Trappist monastic breweries of the world.
+In the second, third & fourth parts of this article, I’ll discuss the individual histories of the 10 Trappist Breweries and the beers they make.
+In the fifth part, we’ll look at the non-Trappist monastic breweries of the world.
+The sixth part looks at some of the Benedictine Abbeys that are making beer commercially.
+There will also be additional pieces as more brewing monasteries are uncovered or begin to brew.

-The Brewing Monks: The Eight Trappist Breweries (Part 2) – The Second portion of the individual histories of the Trappist Breweries, encompassing: Achel, Chimay, La Trappe, & Orval.
+The Brewing Monks: The Trappist Breweries (Part 2) – The Second portion of the individual histories of the Trappist Breweries, encompassing: Achel, Chimay, & La Trappe.

 The Brewing Monks: Almost Trappist – A look at the Trappist Monasteries about to add breweries or who are collaborating to brew beer.

-The Brewing Monks: The Benedictine Breweries – The first part detailing the history of and developments in Non-Trappist monastic breweries: The Benedictine Order.
+The Brewing Monks: The Benedictine Breweries (Part 1) – The first part detailing the history of and developments in Non-Trappist monastic breweries: The Benedictine Order (Part 1).

 Journey to the source of Chimay Trappist Beer, by Francis Groff and Marcel Leroy, (Acacia, 2011)